 Living in the Coldest City in the World

-Living in a place with special conditions is also challenging and flattering.
+Living in a place with special conditions is also challenging and remarkable.
 Summer and winter are two extreme seasons already.
 But in the lowest-temperature city, the sensation is far different.

 To live, the human body has to adapt to the environment.
 The experts and the scientists work hard to create devices to make people comfortable and easier to adapt.
 Changing the weather and climate is impossible but creating a building with convenient temperature is still possible.